DraconicFall/BananaTribe/README.md

 # BananaTribe

+MJ2025Submission was the original name of this project, when I renamed it to Banana Tribe in Unity, Hackatime automatically made it into a new project. (the 2 projects are actually the same project)

 This repository contains the code, sprites, and other assets for this game.

 Game can be played here: https://chronocogged.itch.io/banana-tribe